 - Leave feeling

-For the rest of this post, I’ll use “post” to refer to whatever kinds of content you’re creating.
-From videos, to books or podcasts.
+For the rest of this article, I’ll use “post” to refer to whatever kinds of content you’re creating.
+From blogs to videos to even books or podcasts.
 The framework is very versatile.

-First we make a promise about the post or book or video or whatever.
-This frames the post and and tells the reader what they’re going to get.
+First, we make a promise about the post content.
+This frames the post and tells the reader what they’re going to get.
 You might want to write this part last as you’ll have a better idea of what you’re promising after you’ve written it.
+After all, if you can't make your meet those promises in the future, it could cause damage to your reputation with the readers.

 It might sound strange, but explaining to the reader (even in a short paragraph) a problem they’re facing, will show them that you understand their situation.
 We’re now building trust.